chaodeng-aca/SuperMap/README.md

 devtools::install_github('chaodeng-aca/SuperMap')
 ```

-## Usage
+## Tutorials

-For usage examples and a guided walkthrough, please refer to `vignettes` directory provided in the repository.
-The used data in the tutorial can be found in the `data` directory.
+For a step-by-step tutorial, please refer to the `vignette` directory in the repository, which provides a [usage example](https://github.com/chaodeng-aca/SuperMap/blob/main/vignette/tutorial.html).